jamieanderson7005/TORCS/README.md

 And install the model specifially from this link by running this line in your terminal:<br>
 https://ollama.com/library/granite4:3b

-**Requirements to be installed:**
-- torch
-- ollama
-- numpy
-- matplotlib

 **Download Ollama for MacOS:**<br>
 https://ollama.com/download